DX-pedition: Locations

 Many DX-peditions take place from locations with adequate access to power and supplies, often where the country has a small resident amateur population or where licensing is not very difficult.
 Many Caribbean and Pacific island nations, as well as European micro-states, have very small populations, but have hotels, reliable power, and supplies, and are easy to gain operating permission in.
 Therefore, these states are regularly activated by amateurs, often in combination with a family holiday.

 Other jurisdictions take a more stringent view of individual access to communications equipment, and are rare because very few amateurs are licensed in those countries and visitors find it difficult or impossible to gain operating permits or import amateur radio equipment.
 Examples include North Korea, Mount Athos and Yemen.

 Some locations are also rare due to their extreme inaccessibility—examples include Peter I Island, Campbell Island, Clipperton Island, Navassa Island, or Desecheo Island.
 When amateurs travel to remote locations such as these they must first obtain permission to operate from that location from whatever political jurisdiction rules the area they wish to travel to.
-Even in countries such as the United States, this permission can be difficult to obtain.
+Even in countries such as the United States, this permission can be difficult and costly to obtain.
+For example, a recent DXpedition to Jarvis Island in August 2024 required a permit from the U.S. Fish and Wildlife Service for access to and use of Jarvis Island National Wildlife Refuge, which cost the team $27,000.

 Once operating permission is assured, then transportation must be arranged.
 This can be both expensive and dangerous.
 Some locations are coral atolls that are almost submerged at high tide, such as Scarborough Reef; others are sub-polar islands with inhospitable climates such as Peter I Island.
 The amateur must also take care of the basic necessities such as food, water, and power.